Scrumbledore/Dinder/README.md

 ```
 ### Testing on Localhost - Android

-The local server instance is accessed with IP address 10.0.2.2, Localhost points to the virtual machine instance.
+The local server instance may be accessed using IP address 10.0.2.2, since 'localhost' will point to the virtual machine instance.

 ```sh
 npm run server